hkrishna31/Get-CleanDataProject/CodeBook.md

 2) ActivityID		-	ID for each of 6 Activities.
 So it ranges from 1-6.
 3) ActivityName		-	Name for each of the activity.Various activities are WALKING(ID:1),WALKING_UPSTAIRS(ID:2),
 				WALKING_DOWNSTAIRS (ID:3),SITTING(ID:4),STANDING(ID:5),LAYING(ID:6)
-4) Column 4:Column 82	- 	These are averages of mean & Standard deviation of various measures.
+4) Column 4 - Column 82	- 	These are averages of mean & Standard deviation of various measures.